Samatta hurts parent club Fenerbahce with goal in Royal Antwerp draw

 After missing a penalty in the 36th minute, Valencia made up for it by putting Fenerbahce in the lead after converting from the spot on the stroke of half-time.

-After the restart, Pieter Gerkens ensured both teams shared the spoils with his 62nd-minute goal for Antwerp.
+After the restart, Pieter Gerkens ensured the teams shared the spoils with his 62nd-minute goal for Antwerp.

-Samatta played the entire duration for the Belgian club while Nigeria's Alhassan Yusuf saw 63 minutes of action before his substitution.
+Samatta played the duration of the match for the Belgian club while Nigeria's Alhassan Yusuf saw 63 minutes of action before his substitution.

 Fenerbahce, on the other hand, had Anglo-Nigerian Bright Osayi-Samuel and DR Congo international Marcel Tisserand in action from start to finish.